 Upon power on or reset, the unit flashes red, then green, and then orange, each for 1 second and a beep is heard for each color.
-As the unit searches for the presence of Rosslare's secure application appurtenances, the buzzer emits 2 short beeps.
-If a secure application appurtenance is detected, then the unit is automatically configured as a secure access control unit.
+The unit searches for the presence of Rosslare's secured intelligent power supply.
+If a secured intelligent power supply is detected, the buzzer emits 2 short beeps and the unit is automatically configured as a secure access control unit.
 The LED returns to its idle state - either green (Normal mode), red (Secure mode), or orange (Bypass mode).

-Neither the Lock Strike and Auxiliary outputs nor the REX input are located on the AYC-x6355 unit, eliminating the possibility of unauthorized entry to the restricted area.
+The Lock Strike and Auxiliary outputs, as well as the REX input, are not located on the unit, eliminating the possibility of unauthorized entry to the restricted area.